On this page, you will find out all kids need to know about adjectives, adverbs, nouns, antonyms, homonyms, and synonyms.

 Nervous is an adjective because it is describing the girl (the noun)

 Anxiously is an adverb because it is describing how the girl waited for the bus.

-How to find an adverb in a sentence
+How do you find an adverb in a sentence?

 There are a couple of ways to find an adverb in the sentence.
 One trick to finding an adverb in the sentence is to look for the word with an ly at the end.
 Most adjectives turn into adverbs by adding an ly at the end of the word.

 Another trick to finding an adverb in the sentence is to look for the interrogative adverb.
 These are adverbs that begin with a question.